oktadev/auth0-java-microservices-examples/spring-boot-gateway-mvc/README.md

 # Java Microservices with Spring Boot and Spring Cloud

-This example is a bare-bones microservices architecture built with Spring Boot, Spring Cloud Gateway, Feign, and Resilience4j.
+This example is a bare-bones microservices architecture built with Spring Boot, Spring Cloud Gateway, OpenFeign, and OAuth 2.0.

+Please read [Java Microservices with Spring Boot and Spring Cloud](https://auth0.com/blog/java-spring-boot-microservices/) to learn more about this example.
+You can create everything yourself by following the steps in this project's [demo script](demo.adoc).

 **Prerequisites:** [Java 17](https://sdkman.io/sdks#java) and [Docker](https://docs.docker.com/engine/install/).